Homelessness is not only a housing problem.

 There are lots of reasons why a young person could become homeless, including family breakdown and mental health issues.

-More than 150,000 young people ask for help with homelessness every year.
+Tens of thousands of young people ask for help with homelessness every year.

 Youth homelessness is so much more than not having somewhere to sleep.
 There are usually complex needs involved, affecting both the young person and their families.